thoughtspot/thoughtspot.github.io/pages/error_code/error_codes_reference.md

 sidebar: mydoc_sidebar
 ---
 This section lists error codes that can appear in ThoughtSpot, with summary information and actions to take.
+Error codes and messages are shown in ThoughtSpot when something goes wrong.
+These messages can appear in the application and in logs.

+When you see an error code, you will also see a message with a brief summary of what has happened.
+If there is a remediation action you can take, it will be listed in this references.
+If there is no action listed, please contact ThoughtSpot Support.

-**Note:** Only the base code number is listed for each error.
-So keep this in mind when searching through this reference.
-For example, error code TS-00125 is simply listed as 125.
+{% include tip.html content="Only the base code number is listed for each error.
+So keep this in mind when searching through these codes.
+For example, error code `TS-00125` is simply listed as `125`." %}

 ## Metadata Errors (100 - 499)|